 What’s the problem?

 Under the recently passed Children and Social Work Bill, Relationships Education is compulsory in all primary schools in England and Relationships and Sex Education is compulsory in all secondary schools.
 But the Government has also said that faith schools can "teach in accordance with the tenets of their faith", excluding key information for example about LGBT issues or contraceptives.
 Schools are also required to take "the religious background of all pupils into account" during RSE lessons, creating an unreasonable expectation that faith-based opposition to teaching about healthy relationships may be accommodated.

-In addition, parents will still be able to opt their children out of RSE classes.
+In addition, parents will still be able to opt their children out of sex education classes.
 This will leave behind children from conservative religious backgrounds, who most need impartial, appropriate education in this area.

 What are we doing?